ahoundetoungan/CDatanet/README.md

 library(CDatanet)
 ```
 ### How to use CDatanet
 I provide a [vignette](https://nbviewer.jupyter.org/github/ahoundetoungan/CDatanet/blob/master/doc/CDatanet_docx.pdf) that fully documents the package through simple and practical examples.
-Moreover, each function of the package has a help page that may be accessed using `?name-of-the-function`.
+Moreover, each function of the package has a help page accessible using `?name-of-the-function`.